nixon-voxell/bevy_jam_5/rough_design_ideas.md

 * tavern - mercenaries stay even if you don't pay them 2x1
 * blacksmith - unlocks new types of traps and equipment 2x1
 * guard tower - when manned, can attack a monster once per turn
-* witch - grant minor powerups
+* witch - brew potions that can be used at night
-* moat - blocks monsters that can't swim or fly
+* moat - water hazard that blocks monsters that can't swim or fly

 ## Traps
 * Bear traps
 * Landmines
 * Crossbow and pressure plates
 * Burning oil
-* Crossbow tower (has to be manned by a worker who won't be available next day for building)
+* Crossbow tower (has to be manned by a worker who won't be available next day for building) can shoot in four directions

 ## Hunters + Mercenaries
 During the night they can be controlled by the player to fight the monsters.
 They have a number of actions they can perform each turn.
 Maybe can also trigger traps or use certain structures in some ways.